-- 1. Lead-based paints/lead-bearing substances present were determined when XRF results revealed a lead concentration of ≥ 1.0 milligrams per square centimeter (mg/cm2). - 2.
-Non lead-based paint/lead-containing surface coatings were determined when XRF results revealed a lead concentration of <1.0 mg/cm2.
-Due to the limitations of the XRF, materials with results 0.1 mg/cm2 or greater must be treated as lead-containing.
+- 1. Lead-based paints/lead-bearing substances present were determined when XRF results revealed a lead concentration of $\geq 1.0$ milligrams per square centimeter (mg/cm). - 2.
+Non lead-based paint/lead-containing surface coatings were determined when XRF results revealed a lead concentration of <1.0 mg/cm.
+Due to the limitations of the XRF, materials with results 0.1 mg/cm or greater must be treated as lead-containing.